OpenTOSCA/opentosca-vintner/docs/docs/sofdcar/guides/location/index.md

 # Distributed Locations

-In this document, we discuss an example of two geographically distributed ECUs using the TOSCA SofDCar profile.
+This document holds an example of two geographically distributed ECUs using the TOSCA SofDCar profile.

 ## Scenario